openeuropa/oe_paragraphs/README.md

 optionally.
 - **Contextual navigation**: The Contextual navigation paragraph allows editors to add a number of links that helps the user navigate the page.
 The links, their visibility limit and navigation label can be configured using the available fields.
-- **Iframe**: The Iframe paragraph allows editors to add iframes using media Iframe.
 - **Links block**: The Links block paragraph displays a list of links, with an optional title.
 It is used for instance with the dropdown component.
 - **Listing item**: The Listing item paragraph displays content teasers.
 A list item is available in the following variants: default, date item, highlighted and thumbnail with primary or secondary image.